Safety

 • A pipeline leak may have occurred if you notice abnormal conditions along a right-of-way.

-Members of the public living or working near a pipeline play a critical role in protecting our nation’s critical energy infrastructure network.
+Members of the public living or working near a pipeline play a critical role in protecting our nation’s energy infrastructure network.

 Pipeline & Critical Infrastructure Protection

-Next, pipeline operators also partner with farmers and agricultural groups on safe digging best practices when using heavy excavation equipment.
+Pipeline operators also partner with farmers and agricultural groups on safe digging best practices when using heavy excavation equipment.

 Safety Checklist:

-• Call before you dig
+• Call or click before you dig

 • Be aware of temporary markers/flags